Boomers typically like choices, but you may feel overwhelmed by those in Medicare. Here's a quick overview of your options:

 How do I choose a Part D plan?

 If you need to add prescription drug coverage to traditional Medicare, you also will be faced with dozens of different plans.
-You can compare these in the same way you compare Medicare Advantage plans.
+You can compare these in the same way you compare Medicare Advantage plans, on Medicare's website.
 If you don't currently take any drugs, you may want to choose the plan with the lowest premium to get coverage at the least cost.
 Otherwise, it's best to choose a plan according to the specific drugs you take, because plans charge widely varying copays even for the same drug.
 The plan finder on Medicare's website automatically does the math to find your best deal.
 You can enroll through Medicare or directly with the plan.

 What if I change my mind?